 - User usage (Default: 2): The processor utilization for user-mode processes on the workstation.

-your application license is set to be optimized by OpenLM in the “Save and Close” method.
+Your license usage will now be automatically optimized by OpenLM’s “Save and Close” method.

-- Idle applications will be suspended on the workstation.
-An appropriate notification will pop up on the workstation monitor.
+- Idle applications will have the current project saved and the application closed.
+An appropriate notification will pop-up on the workstation to notify the user.

-- Users who had been waiting for licenses to become available will be notified, and
+- Users who had been waiting for licenses to become available will be notified.

-- Application activity may be resumed either via the suspension notification or via the OpenLM Agent interface “Recently closed documents” on the end-user’s workstation.
+- Activity may be resumed via OpenLM Agent’s “Recently closed documents” interface on the end-user workstation.

-For more information on these Agent notifications and capabilities please refer to this document.
+For more information on the OpenLM Agent notifications and capabilities please refer to this document.